-- The student must meet all prerequisite health requirements. - Successful completion of all courses that are prerequisite to Clinical Bound. - Completion of Level I and Level II Course Evaluations. - Completion of Clinical Bound preparatory course readings and assignments. - Submission of registration materials to the Versailles Campus - Completion of Pre-Clinical Interview with Regional Clinical Faculty (RCF) - Certification in Basic Cardiac Life Support (BCLS) offered by either the American Heart Association or Red Cross must be current and remain current throughout the Clinical Practicum for all students.
-ACLS certification cannot be substituted for BCLS certification. - Certification in Neonatal Resuscitation offered by the American Academy of Pediatrics and American Heart Association must be current and remain current throughout the Clinical Practicum for nurse-midwifery students. - Students must have an identified clinical site that has been submitted to the Clinical Credentialing Department.
+- The student must meet all prerequisite health requirements. - Successful completion of all courses that are prerequisite to Clinical Bound. - Completion of Level I and Level II Course Evaluations. - Completion of Clinical Bound preparatory course readings and assignments. - Submission of Clinical Bound Housing and Travel form to the Versailles Campus - Completion of Pre-Clinical Interview with Regional Clinical Faculty (RCF) - Certification in Basic Cardiac Life Support (BCLS) offered by either the American Heart Association or Red Cross must be current and remain current throughout the Clinical Practicum for all students.
+ACLS certification cannot be substituted for BCLS certification.

+- Certification in Neonatal Resuscitation offered by the American Academy of Pediatrics and American Heart Association must be current and remain current throughout the Clinical Practicum for nurse-midwifery students. - Students must have an identified clinical site that has been submitted to Clinical Credentialing Services.
 This must be accomplished before the registration period in which the student is registering for Clinical Bound courses.
 Students cannot be registered for Clinical Bound until a site has been identified and submitted to Clinical Credentialing.